“Sorry I couldn’t help carry anything in,” Shaun said, nestled in Janine’s infinity scarf.

 After he filled himself on a few shreds of dark turkey meat and smeared his stuffing in her mashed potatoes and gravy, it was time for Shaun to make the rounds.
 Janine watched him proudly, strutting around the adults table in his tailored velvet suit.
 He had to march right up to any adult he was speaking with, and they had to lean over to hear him over the sociable din, but everyone was more or less amenable.
 Granted, her family was a little freaked out at first by his physical anomaly—”How the hell’d ya pull that off?”
 Dennis bluntly asked Evelyn one Easter brunch, receiving Judy’s hand upside the back of his head for his curiosity.

-“Well, his grandfather, my father, Sidney McCoy, from Rhode Island, he was a tiny man too.”
+“Well, his grandfather, my father, Sidney McCoy, from Rhode Island, he was an Anthropole too.”
 Evelyn built up her momentum, once again telling this story to the Galvans and Yeagers and everyone else.
 “Sidney is no longer with us.”

 Dennis had been stunned beyond tact.
 “So… your father was tiny, but you’re normal-sized?
 How about your mother?”
 Judy would’ve admonished him but, honestly, Janine’s family was fascinated to learn about this recessive genetic condition from someone with experience, and Evelyn did not mind an audience at all.